 Students will be given the opportunity to compete in “Le Grand Concours”, a test/ competition offered by the AATF (American Association of Teachers of French) every year to American French students.
 This will take place in March 2021.

 The class is structured around the weekly face to face live meeting.
 Students can expect to have about 3-4 hours of homework each week.
 Five weekly assignments are posted that build on what was presented in class, preparing the student for the upcoming meeting.
 In class, students can ask and answer questions based on the weekly assignments.
 Language structure is provided to guide the interaction in class.

 The units last 6-9 weeks with an assessment project/test at the end of each unit.
 In addition to regular weekly assignments, students will keep a weekly written journal.
 Contemporary music selections will be presented each week with activities to explore the lyrics.

 Who should enroll?

-10th-12th graders Please contact teacher if you have any questions.
+Students in grades 10-12 may enroll in this class.
+Please contact the teacher if you have any questions.